-Defensive unnecessary roughness +10 yards and automatic first down Defensive unsportsmanlike conduct +10 yards and automatic first down Offside +5 yards from line of scrimmage and automatic first down Illegal rush (Starting rush from inside 7-yard marker) +5 yards from line of scrimmage and automatic first down Illegal flag pull (Before the receiver has the ball) +5 yards from line of scrimmage and automatic first down Roughing the passer +5 yards from line of scrimmage and automatic first down Taunting +5 yards from line of scrimmage and automatic first down v.
+Defensive unnecessary roughness +10 yards and automatic first down Defensive unsportsmanlike conduct +10 yards and automatic first down Offside / illegal substitution +5 yards from line of scrimmage and automatic first down Illegal rush (Starting rush from inside 7-yard marker) +5 yards from line of scrimmage and automatic first down Illegal flag pull (Before the receiver has the ball) +5 yards from line of scrimmage and automatic first down Roughing the passer +5 yards from line of scrimmage and automatic first down Taunting +5 yards from line of scrimmage and automatic first down v.
 Offensive penalties

-Offensive unnecessary roughness -10 yards and loss of down Offensive unsportsmanlike conduct -10 yards and loss of down Offside / false start -5 yards from line of scrimmage and loss of down Illegal forward pass (Any pass received or lands behind the line of scrimmage or throwing a pass after crossing the line of scrimmage) -5 yards from line of scrimmage and loss of down Offensive pass interference -5 yards from line of scrimmage and loss of down Illegal motion (More than one person moving) -5 yards from line of scrimmage and loss of down Delay of game -5 yards from line of scrimmage and loss of down Impeding the rusher -5 yards from line of scrimmage and loss of down Illegal Procedure -5 yards from line of scrimmage and loss of down Taunting -5 yards from line of scrimmage and loss of down a.
-SHULA
+Offensive unnecessary roughness -10 yards and loss of down Offensive unsportsmanlike conduct -10 yards and loss of down Offside / false start / illegal substitution -5 yards from line of scrimmage and loss of down Illegal forward pass (Any pass received or lands behind the line of scrimmage or throwing a pass after crossing the line of scrimmage) -5 yards from line of scrimmage and loss of down Offensive pass interference -5 yards from line of scrimmage and loss of down Illegal motion (More than one person moving) -5 yards from line of scrimmage and loss of down Delay of game -5 yards from line of scrimmage and loss of down Impeding the rusher -5 yards from line of scrimmage and loss of down Illegal Procedure -5 yards from line of scrimmage and loss of down a.
+Pre-K to 2nd Grade Divisions